Brisbane (Year 1)

 This term, Brisbane Class will cover the following:

-• Fairy Tales Three Little Pigs Gingerbread Man, Goldilocks (3 weeks): Read and learn the stories, creating story maps and learning some actions to help us.
-We will then innovate the stories, creating a version of our own using some new vocabulary, adjectives and focusing on getting the punctuation just right
+• Stories from other cultures.
+We will be creating story maps and learning some actions to help us.
+We will then innovate the stories, creating a version of our own using some new vocabulary, adjectives and focusing on getting the punctuation just right, We will link back to our prior learning on traditional tales to find similarities and differences.

-• Poetry (2 weeks): The children will read a poem based on the sense of touch and smell.
-They will learn the poem and then create some of their own.
+• Poetry (2 weeks): The children will read a poem based on the season of winter and then create their own.

 Phonics